mrpositron/distillation/README.md

 ## Discussion

-It is clear to see that knowledge and self-distillation works.
+It is clear to see that ensemble, knowledge and self-distillation works.
 The accuracy on the test set goes up for about ~1% using self-distillation.
 The ensemble model gives us ~2.5-3% boost.
-Knowledge distillation also works.
-However, I imagined that the boost will be much more significant.
-One interesting thing to note is that if we will create an ensemble out of the models produced in self-distillation, then the accuracy will be 89.38.
+Knowledge distillation works as seen from the results.
+However, I expected more significant boost.
+One interesting thing to note is that if we will create an ensemble from the models produced in self-distillation, then the accuracy will be 89.38.